 Staff

-LaDawn received her Master of Arts in Counseling from Eastern Mennonite University in April 2013.
+LaDawn Knicely, LPC received her Master of Arts in Counseling from Eastern Mennonite University in April 2013.
 In the spring of 2015, she completed a dual degree with a Master of Divinity.
-LaDawn is compassionate about the well-being of others and advocates for social change in the community.
+LaDawn is compassionate about the well-being of others and advocates for social change in the community, where she serves as secretary for Valley Justice Coalition.
 Previously she volunteered her counseling services once a week at The Mercy House in Harrisonburg which is a shelter for abused women and their kids who may be experiencing trauma and/or crisis situations.
 As part of her internship work at EMU, she was a counselor in training at Family Life Resource Center in Harrisonburg.
 LaDawn organized and implemented an On Earth Peace, Agape-Satyagraha Program, that she oversaw at the Boys & Girls Club Teen Center.
 The program engaged the teens in group discussions and role play while learning a 5 tier program on conflict resolution skills.
 LaDawn has served as Chaplain and Counselor at the Gemeinschaft Home which is a home for male convicted felons preparing them for re-entry back into society.
 She has also served as a Chaplain at Rockingham Memorial Hospital.
-LaDawn’s first love and passion is being a mother to her daughter, Kendall.
-She enjoys spending as much time with her daughter as possible, gardening, sports, golf, hiking, traveling, reading and constantly learning by immersing herself in diverse cultural experiences.
+LaDawn’s first love and passion is her family.
+She enjoys farming, raising sheep, gardening, traveling, reading and constantly learning by immersing herself in diverse cultural experiences.

-Office Manager
+Kara Office Manager

 Kara is a native of Rockingham County.
 Kara graduated from Turner Ashby High School.
 Upon graduation, she attended Bridgewater College where she earned a BS degree in Family and Consumer Sciences.
-Kara’s background has been in the medical field, but sensed God closing that door asking her to walk into a new venture where her creativity and gifts could be more fully utilized.
-Kara’s passion for life is raising her daughter, and shares that, “God has blessed me with a beautiful daughter.”
-Kara feels the most fulfillment and happiness in spending as much time as possible with her daughter, family and friends by enjoying each new day that God has given her.
-She does not take any of these God-given moments for granted and truly treasures them all.
-In taking this leap of faith with Hometown Pastoral Counseling Group, Kara shared that, “All of my experiences that I have had over the years has helped to shape who I am today and made me ideally suited to work with LaDawn and her clients.
-I truly feel blessed.”
+Kara’s background had been in the medical field, but sensed God closing that door asking her to walk into a new venture where her creativity and gifts could be more fully utilized.
+Kara’s passion for life is raising her daughter, McKenzie.
+Kara feels the most fulfillment and happiness in spending as much time as possible with her daughter, and family.
+She enjoys raising chickens, goats, pigs, gardening, hunting, and camping.

 Schedule Appointment